eliblurr/TurntablTitans/hackproject/usecases/usecase.md

 How might we design a solution that presents information from complex documents in a simplified, easy-to-understand format?

 ### Concept
-A Natural Language Processing chatbot that allows users to submit complex documents, receive a short summary of the document, and ask questions.
+A Natural Language Processing chatbot that allows users to submit complex documents, receive a summary of the document in simplified language, and ask questions.

 ### Approach